End of communism in Hungary: Economic problems

-The New Economic Mechanism was the only set of economic reform in Eastern Europe enacted after the wave of 1950s and 60s revolutions that survived past 1968.
-Despite this, it became the weakest point of Hungarian communism, and a pressure that contributed greatly to the transition to democracy.
-In 1968, the Central Committee of the Hungarian Socialist Workers Party launched the NEM to alleviate Hungary's economic issues and introduced decentralization and fixed prices to offset the flaws of a centrally-planned economy.
+The New Economic Mechanism (NEM) was the only set of economic reform in Eastern Europe enacted after the wave of 1950s and 60s revolutions that survived past 1968.
+Despite this, it became the weakest point of Hungarian Communism, and a pressure that contributed greatly to the transition to democracy.
+In 1968, the Central Committee of the MSZMP launched the NEM to alleviate Hungary's economic issues and introduced decentralization and fixed prices to offset the flaws of a centrally-planned economy.
 The NEM was multifaceted and multi-directional, a vigorous overhaul of the Hungarian economy.
 It sought to accomplish reforms in many sectors of its economy, attempting autonomous self-management of collective farms, the break-up of monopoly industries, and curtailing subsidies other than those used for exports.
 It also began linking prices to the world market via exchange rates, authorizing workers to produce independently in the state-owned plants after their regular hours, and substituting economic regulators for compulsory directives in the dominant state-owned sector.
 Finally, it legalized private artisanal, retail, and service activity.

 This created a complex and extremely trade-dependent national economy, which was thus vulnerable to general fluctuations in the world market, but also to changes in prices of Soviet-imported raw materials and energy resources.
 Hungary, being a resource-poor satellite of the USSR, was, for its politically-independent spirit, very dependent on Soviet imports.
 In 1972, shortly after the NEM's introduction, the regime began restricting and limiting application of the market mechanisms that were originally implemented.
 This made it clear that the huge industrial combines, which had more ideological than economic value, would continue to receive the same state protection as in the past, underlining a basic weakness in the system.

 By the 1980s, Hungary began to suffer from inflation, which particularly hurt people on fixed incomes.
 Hungary ran a massive foreign debt, and poverty became widespread.
-Following the institutionalization of the NEM in the 1970s, price hikes became commonplace in Hungary.
-However, Kádár, the General Secretary of the Hungarian Socialist Workers’ Party, handled them with adeptness, banking on his continuing political credibility.
-Kádár had proven his ability to "manage" the Kremlin, and had even stayed in power during the transition from Khrushchev to Brezhnev, remaining one of the only stable political figures in Eastern Europe.
+Following the institutionalization of the NEM in the 1970s, price hikes became commonplace in Hungary; however, János Kádár, the General Secretary of the MSZMP, handled them with adeptness, banking on his continuing political credibility.
+Kádár had proven his ability to "manage" the Kremlin, and had even stayed in power during the transition from Nikita Khrushchev to Leonid Brezhnev, remaining one of the only stable political figures in Eastern Europe.
 Thus, he could explain the higher prices as a down payment to the NEM, and promise good times to come without losing public approval and social order.
-However, soon enough the NEM "roused more widespread opposition, as many party members who had genuinely supported the strategy of reconciliation with the Soviet system could not make their peace" with the real effects of the economic system.
-By 1985, with political instability accompanying the economic instability, Kádár and the regime were forced to recognize the impending collapse of socialism in Hungary.
+Soon enough, the NEM "roused more widespread opposition, as many party members who had genuinely supported the strategy of reconciliation with the Soviet system could not make their peace" with the real effects of the economic system.
+By 1985, with political instability accompanying the economic instability, Kádár and the regime were forced to recognize the impending collapse of Communism in Hungary.